 Microstructured optical fibers

 These are the new types of optical fiber cables.
-They have a completely different concept of using light for communication.
-In the aforementioned types of optical fibers, light travels due to total internal reflection and refractive indices of the core and cladding.
+They have an entirely different concept of using light for communication.
+In the types of optical fibers mentioned above, light travels due to total internal reflection and refractive indices of the core and cladding.
 In microstructured optical fibers, the physical structure of the waveguide is used at a nano-scale level to manipulate light.
 Different types of microstructured optical fibers are

 - Photonic Crystals